Slow Living in Japan

 If you had asked me a few year ago if I would be writing a blog post about slow living from the edge of Shikoku island in Japan, I certainly never would have believed it.
 It is true, that saying “wherever you go, there you are.”
 But I also believe that there are some places that are better aligned with our individual goals, needs, and personalities.
 I found my place here in rural Japan.

 There is no official definition for slow living.
 In some ways, we might need to define this for ourselves.
-This is a contextual practice and one that might need training and practice.
+This is a contextual practice… one that might need training and practice.
 Is slow living possible in the city?
-Maybe so, but that would probably look much different than my efforts here in the inaka.
+I think so, but that would probably look much different than my efforts here in the inaka.
 For me, it’s still an in-progress definition, but right now this means:

 • Working at my pace